Ultimate Disney World Packing List Tips: What to Bring & Unique Ideas

 The second half is our comprehensive Disney packing list that you can download and save.
 This encompasses things you almost certainly already own–but might forget without this downloadable packing list for Walt Disney World.
 We use this checklist to make sure we’ve remembered all the basics.
 As for unique items, we update this list regularly with new ideas, plus essentials based upon feedback and suggestions from readers.
 We love discovering innovative things that improve travel, so please share your finds and recommendations in the comments!

-Finally, the idea behind this list is not that you buy and pack everything here.
+With that said, the idea behind this list is not that you buy and pack everything here.
 These are just ideas, not a list of comprehensive necessities for Walt Disney World.
 If you packed all of this, you’d be taking way too much.
 We are firm believers in not overpacking.
 It’s important to comb through this list, determine what might help improve YOUR vacation, and take that.
 Not everything here is for everyone–they’re just ideas.

 With all of that said, let’s get to the unique item Disney packing list, and then the packing checklist.
 We’ll start with the items our readers love the most–smart items that’ll save you time, money, stress, or (literally) physical discomfort and pain!